Tag: adventure

 We hitch-hiked, like I said.

-One of our lifts was with one of the Trading Greys, dunno who exactly.
+One of our lifts back was with one of the Trading Greys, dunno who exactly.

-The rain bucketed down and I learnt a lot about driving in slick mud by watching him continuously turn into the skid on the muddy Witsieshoek road.
+The rain bucketed down and I learnt a lot about driving in slick mud by watching him continuously turn into the skid on the muddy Witsieshoek road, an experienced hand at negotiating muddy roads.

 As always, Mother Mary couldn’t stay cross with me for long.